-- A. Project Title: UNH Attitude Survey - B. Project Period: May 1, 2020 to September 30, 2020, effective upon Governor and Council approval - C. Objectives: In an effort to develop Traffic Safety Performance Measures for states and federal agencies, the National Highway Traffic Safety Administration (NHTSA) and the Governors Highway Safety Association (GHSA) developed a basic set of questions to be used by states to track driver attitudes and awareness concerning impaired driving, seat belt use, and speeding issues.
-Starting July of federal Fiscal Year 2010 states will conduct an attitude survey consisting of 12 questions focusing on impaired driving, safety belts, and speeding. - D. Scope of Work: Campus will again conduct the attached Attitude Survey (Exhibit B) for 2020 as a component of The Granite State Poll which is conducted quarterly by the Campus as a means of gathering accurate public opinion data about New Hampshire.
+- A. Project Title: UNH Attitude Survey - B. Project Period: May 1, 2022 to September 30, 2022, effective upon Governor and Council approval - C. Objectives: In an effort to develop Traffic Safety Performance Measures for states and federal agencies, the National Highway Traffic Safety Administration (NHTSA) and the Governors Highway Safety Association (GHSA) developed a basic set of questions to be used by states to track driver attitudes and awareness concerning impaired driving, seat belt use, and speeding issues.
+Starting July of federal Fiscal Year 2010 states will conduct an attitude survey consisting of 12 questions focusing on impaired driving, safety belts, and speeding. - D. Scope of Work: Campus will again conduct the attached Attitude Survey (Exhibit B) for 2022 as a component of The Granite State Poll which is conducted quarterly by the Campus as a means of gathering accurate public opinion data about New Hampshire.
 The poll is conducted in accordance with the highest levels of academic research utilizing strict data collection methodologies to ensure a randomly selected sample that is representative of the State of New Hampshire.
-Questions will be asked of a random sample of 500 adults across New Hampshire and include the following demographic information: age, sex, marital status, adults in household, children in household, household size, geographic region, political party identification, congressional district, education, political party registration, own/rent home, union membership, church attendance, political ideology, household income, education, and employment. - E. Deliverables Schedule: The Campus will provide only the State with a report that includes an executive summary of the data results, explanatory charts, cross tabulation data tables and a copy of the questionnaire and codes used for analysis. - F. Budget and Invoicing Instructions: Campus will submit an invoice for \$6,500.00 to the State no later than 45 days after the project end date.
-The invoice will include the project title, project number and the reimbursement amount, along with any supporting documentation.
+Questions will be asked of a random sample of 500 adults across New Hampshire and include the following demographic information: age, sex, marital status, adults in household, children in household, household size, education, own/rent home, household income, and employment.